 Rau extended a word of gratitude for the IPL Team Rajasthan Royals “who have done a great job in scouting for the best of youth cricketing talent from India.”

 Well!
 Who Says School Cricket Can’t Take You Places?Links: http://www.tourism.sa.com/ http://www.saca.com.au/ https://twitter.com/dreamteamxv https://www.facebook.com/indialovessouthaustralia Image Credits: http://on.fb.me/1ooHrF7

-Disclaimer: “The opinions expressed in this article are those of the author, and they do not reflect in any way those of the institutions to which he is affiliated, or the publication, or any of the members of the publication or its parent organization. newswithchai.in is not responsible for the accuracy, completeness, suitability, or validity of any information on this article.
+Disclaimer: “The opinions expressed in this article are those of the author, and they do not reflect in any way those of the institutions to which he is affiliated, or the publication, or any of the members of the publication or its parent organization. newswithchai.com is not responsible for the accuracy, completeness, suitability, or validity of any information on this article.
 All information is provided on an as-is basis.
-The information, facts or opinions appearing in the article do not reflect the views of newswithchai.in and newswithchai.in does not assume any responsibility or liability for the same.”
-Image Credits: “Except where noted, the images in this article remain the exclusive property of newswithchai.in and unauthorized use of these images is expressly prohibited.
+The information, facts or opinions appearing in the article do not reflect the views of newswithchai.com and newswithchai.com does not assume any responsibility or liability for the same.”
+Image Credits: “Except where noted, the images in this article remain the exclusive property of newswithchai.com and unauthorized use of these images is expressly prohibited.
 If you wish to use an image from this editorial, please contact me via [email protected] for permission.